 Historical Fourth of July Parades in New England

-A well-established expert historian on New England domestic life and decorative arts, Jane C. Nylander will be a featured speaker on the cruise.
+Jane C. Nylander is a well-established expert historian on New England domestic life and decorative arts,.
 Here, she shares a light-hearted historical look at Fourth of July Parades in New England.

 The Horribles Parade Around Town